 The nominee director undertakes to act in the interests of the beneficial owner and his involvement with the company can be predetermined.
 In most cases he is not actively involved and he maintains a formal role when his presence is needed for in-person appearances, formal transactions, the signing and the execution of documents.

 Ultimately, the role of the nominee is to provide an additional layer of confidentiality, when the beneficial owner does not wish to make public his direct relationship with the BVI offshore company.
 For the purpose of providing the greatest level of confidentiality for the beneficial owner, it is advisable to allow the nominee to occupy a more significant role in the company.
 This allows his to become part of the everyday activities, minimizing as much as possible the beneficial owner’s involvement and presence.
 Of course, in this case, the nominee has complete control over company matters as well as the bank account.
 However, his actions remain under the fiduciary duty and follow the indications received from the offshore company owner or owners.
+Our team can present the documents required to open a bank account in BVI.

 The nominee shareholder service works in much the same way, however in this situation a third party is appointed to act on behalf of the company shareholders.
 Direct shareholders do not enjoy the same level of confidentiality, just as in the case of directors.
 For an added layer of confidentiality the same practice is possible: assigning a nominee who will become involved in the activities of the company in order to conceal the direct relationship the other party has with the BVI offshore legal entity.